The whole point is for readers and editors to get a sense of your writing.

 The whole point of your portfolio is that readers and editors get a sense of your writing.
 So make sure that they’re not being annoyed by teasers and leaving before they have the chance to be blown away.

 A website is a work in progress, which is to say that no matter how hard you work on it, it will never be finished.
-Don’t worry too much about making it perfect at any given time, but do make sure that when you’re updating it, you’re showcasing what you’re good at.
+Don’t worry too much about making it perfect, but make sure that when you’re updating it, you’re showcasing what you’re good at.

 Natasha Khullar Relph